-2.3.1 Planning of output indicators
+2.3.1 Planning of output indicators to be used for performance clearance

 Output indicators are planned per agricultural financial year (FY), which begins the 16 October of year N-1 and ends the 15 October of year N.

 Outputs are planned per intervention, which may include more than one unit amount.